zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

       :align: center

-Forget clocked in or forget to clock out
+Forget to clock in or forget to clock out
 ========================================

-A request to patch your clockin/clockout time if forgot or unable to clocks.
+A request to patch your clockin/clockout time if you forgot or unable to clock.

 1. Ensure you are in Support page (More > Support)